OnurV2/BombSquadDetails-For-BombSquad-1.7-1.7.5/README.md

-# BombSquadDetailsV3 For BombSquad 1.7-1.7.5 - Changelog
+# BombSquadDetails For BombSquad 1.7-1.7.5 - Changelog

 **6/14/2022:**